AmitKumarDas/amitkumardas.github.io/_posts/2016-04-09-setting-up-a-kvm-based-setup-for-crash-consistent-cloudbyte-storage-snapshots.md

 ---
 layout: post
-title: KVM based crash consistent CloudByte storage snapshots - WIP
+title: Setting up a KVM based setup for crash consistent CloudByte storage snapshots - WIP
 ---

-# KVM based crash consistent CloudByte storage snapshots - **WIP**
+# Setting up a KVM based setup for crash consistent CloudByte storage snapshots

 > This article tries to collage information on how to implement a perfect
 > crash consistent snapshot for VMs running on KVM based hypervisors.
 This